GarageGames/Torque3D/README.md

 executable and begin work on our game.
 The following templates are included in this version of Torque 3D:

-* Empty
-* Full
-* TheFunBase : contains any Greed specific changes, bullet activated for physics.
+* GreedBaseGame : contains any Greed specific changes, bullet activated for physics.

 ### Using Greed ###
 As of 0.6, bullet is mapped and can be used like stock physics, there is also